kyma-project/cloud-manager/docs/user/tutorials/01-80-gcp-scheduled-nfs-backup.md

-# Create scheduled automatic RWX Volume backups in GCP
+# Create Scheduled Automatic RWX Volume Backups in Google Cloud

-This tutorial explains how to create scheduled automatic backups for ReadWriteMany (RWX) volumes in Google Cloud Platform (GCP).
+This tutorial explains how to create scheduled automatic backups for ReadWriteMany (RWX) volumes in Google Cloud (GCP).

-## Preparation <!-- {docsify-ignore} -->
+## Prerequisites <!-- {docsify-ignore} -->

-Create a GcpNfsVolume by referring to [Use RWX Volumes in GCP](./01-20-gcp-nfs-volume.md).
+* You have created a GcpNfsVolume.
+Follow [Use RWX Volumes in GCP](./01-20-gcp-nfs-volume.md) to learn more.

+> [!NOTE]
-All the examples below assume that the GcpNfsVolume is named `my-vol` and is in the same namespace as the GcpNfsBackupSchedule resource.
+> All the examples below assume that the GcpNfsVolume is named `my-vol` and is in the same namespace as the GcpNfsBackupSchedule resource.

 ## Steps <!-- {docsify-ignore} -->